 The Sheet1_Startup and Sheet1_Shutdown event handlers.
 These event handlers are called when Excel loads and unloads your customization.
 Use these event handlers to initialize your customization when it is loaded, and to clean up resources used by your customization when it is unloaded.
-For more information, see Visual Studio Tools for Office Project Events.
+For more information, see Events in Office Projects.

 To add a second line of text to the worksheet by using code

 In Solution Explorer, right-click Sheet1, and then click View Code.

 Replace the Sheet1_Startup event handler with the following code.
 When Sheet1 is opened, this code adds a second line of text to the worksheet.